 When Microfinance is Not an Appropriate Tool

 Of course, every advancement has its issues.
 When the 2000s came around, skepticism began to arise over microcredit, with concerns over the possibility that some microcredit institutions were harming people as well as determining if an institution’s level of interest is acceptable or exploitative.
 People such as Yunus argued that having interest rates over a certain level would mean the firms are turning into predatory loan sharks.
 The narrative surrounding microcredit was also questioned for a time, with many researchers asking if it actually got people out of poverty.
 Many studies have been done over the years to provide evidence that it works, albeit not always to the extent they projected.

 Is Microcredit a Better Solution?

 Choosing to donate through microcredit can be a difficult decision.
 Is it better to give via microcredit as a way to help those living in extreme poverty, or should you look into other methods of helping, such as simply donating cash?
-You can find evidence pointing in both directions, with groups such as GiveWell not recommending microfinance and other researchers arguing that microfinance can still stand on its own next to other programs.
-While it might not always work to the extent that it was intended, microcredit has proven that it can still be successful when it comes to making a difference in poverty-stricken communities.
+You can find evidence pointing in both directions, with groups such as GiveWell not recommending microfinance and other researchers arguing that it can still stand on its own next to other programs.
+While microfinance might not always work to the extent that it was intended, microcredit has proven that it can still be successful when it comes to making a difference in poverty-stricken communities.